golemfactory/tutorialapp/tutorial.md

 - parsing the `requirements.txt` file
 - calling the `setuptools.setup` function

-The `parse_requirements` function converts `pip` requirements file contents to a list that can be understood by the `setup` function.
-This way there is no need to double the work with specifying the requirements manually. `parse_requirements` is implemented as follows:
+The `parse_requirements` function converts the contents of a `pip` requirements file to a format understood by the `setup` function.
+This eliminates a need to double the work by specifying the requirements manually. `parse_requirements` is implemented as follows:

 ```python
 def parse_requirements(file_name: str = 'requirements.txt') -> List[str]: